yuanchun-li/yuanchun-li.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Assistant Professor of the [Institute for AI Industry Research (AIR), Tsinghua University](http://air.tsinghua.edu.cn/) (research track).
+I am currently an Assistant Researcher at [Institute for AI Industry Research (AIR)](http://air.tsinghua.edu.cn/).
 I received my PhD degree and Bachelor's degree in Computer Science, both from [Peking University](https://cs.pku.edu.cn/English/Home.htm).
 I had also worked as a Visiting PhD Student at [Carnegie Mellon University](https://hcii.cmu.edu/).
 Before joining AIR, I was a Senior Researcher in the [Systems Research Group](https://www.microsoft.com/en-us/research/group/systems-and-networking-research-group-asia/) at Microsoft Research Asia.

 My research interest lies in the area of **Edge Systems/Applications with AI**.
 I’ve published in premier venues of mobile computing, artificial intelligence, and software engineering, including a best paper nomination in UbiComp 2016 and a best paper in IS-EUD 2017.
 Some of the papers have become popular open-source tools ([DroidBot](https://github.com/honeynet/droidbot/), [PrivacyStreams](https://github.com/PrivacyStreams/), [Humanoid](https://github.com/yzygitzh/Humanoid), etc.) in the area.